Public-Health-Scotland/vscode_prep/README.md

 - This command will create an environment called .venv
 - It is important to know Python versions end of support: https://devguide.python.org/versions/
 - It's time to activate your personal venv.
 It needs to be activated by terminal.
-You have to open a termina (ctrl + shift + ') if it is not a terminal in the bottom part of the vs code UI
+You have to open a terminal (ctrl + shift + ') if it is not a terminal in the bottom part of the vs code UI
 - You need to remember you venv folder name, run one of these commands to activate it:

 | Command (virtual env outside Project Folder)     | Command (Internal Project Folder) |